9 Types of Pipes Used in Commercial Building Construction

 6. PVC Ducts and Conduits

 Pipes have more applications beyond indoor or outdoor plumbing.
-Some, like PVC ducts and conduits, are mostly used as exhaust and in electrical applications.
+Some, like PVC duct pipes and conduits, are mostly used as exhausts and in electrical applications.

-PVC ducts can resist most chemicals, including bases, acids, halogens, and salts.
-This makes them the perfect choice for industrial fume exhaust systems, provided that the operating temperature reaches no higher than 140 degrees Fahrenheit.
+PVC ducts can resist most chemicals, including bases, acids, halogens and salts.
+This makes them the perfect choice for industrial fume exhaust systems, provided that the operating temperature reaches no higher than 60 degrees Celsius.

 On the other hand, PVC conduits are specifically designed for electrical applications underground or in other wet locations.
 A PVC conduit system comes with fittings, couplings, connectors and elbows, all of which can be easily attached using PVC glue.